Debate chamber: Circular

 Circular seating configurations for places of discourse have been envisioned as early as the 12th Century story of the Knights of the Round Table.
 As with many later versions, this was intended to be a collaborative forum.
-In the late 1940s, facilities for the United Nations Security Council, a body formed during and immediately after the world's greatest conflict, were designed to support collaboration and avoid confrontation.
+In the late 1940s, facilities for the United Nations Security Council, a body formed during and immediately after World War II, were designed to support collaboration and avoid confrontation.

 Since the early 1990s, several debating chambers have been constructed that support, or were designed to support, consensus-style or collaboration-style discourse and government.
 These include legislative assembly facilities for indigenous and non-indigenous peoples in Northern Canada, Great Britain, and Polynesia.
 Most are for bodies that do not involve formal political parties.

 Examples and images: United Nations Security Council, Senedd of Wales, Wilp Si A'yuukhl Nisga'a), Legislative Assembly of Nunavut, Legislative Assembly of the Northwest Territories, meeting halls of the Society of Friends, National Parliament of the Solomon Islands.